Meldanor/MyBlog/content/blog/2025_01_11_switch-to-zola.md

 Tailwind is just a convenient utility for writing CSS.
 Zola itself supports SCSS but my CSS will not be complex enough to justify a SCSS compile.
 I also had negative experiences with SCSS or SASS in the past because the compilers were slow or buggy and I cannot really understand the advantages of SCSS and SASS with modern CSS.
 To be honest - and clearly visible by the simple design - I am not a UI and CSS expert.
 So all in all I like tailwind because it helps me building websites by providing nice utility classes and thats it.
 I could get away with plain CSS so tailwind is more a convenience than a necessity.

-The website will be hosted by a small virtual machine by Hetzner.
-The static files will be served by [Simple Web Server (sws)](https://simplewebserver.org/), an nginx alternative written in Rust.
+The website will be hosted by a small virtual machine by Hetzner. ~~The static files will be served by [Simple Web Server (sws)](https://simplewebserver.org/), an nginx alternative written in Rust.
 The reason for it: I want to try it out and it will be enough for my needs.
-The software serving the static files is not important - it will be deployed with Docker with a Traefik for the reverse proxy.
+The software serving the static files is not important~~ - it will be deployed with Docker with a Traefik for the reverse proxy.

+**UPDATE**: While finishing the deployment and stuff I realized that only nginx has the possiblitiy to serve static brotli, zstd and gzip files AND to use automatically Etag bashed caching.
+Also I linked to wrong server, I wanted to use [Static Web Server](https://static-web-server.net/).

 And that is the stack.
 Zola with Markdown for the content and structure, Tailwind for the "views", sws for serving the files.